-- 5.35.7. the fee simple estate in Te Hanga as a scenic reserve, with the governance entity as the administering body, subject to the governance entity granting a registrable easement in gross in favour of the Minister of Conservation in relation to that site in the form in part 10.2 of the documents schedule; and - 5.36.
-Each cultural redress property is to be - - 5.36.1. as described in schedule 3 of the draft settlement bill; and - 5.36.2. vested on the terms provided by - - (a) sections 63 to 91 of the draft settlement bill; and - (b) part 2 of the property redress schedule; and - 5.36.3. subject to any encumbrances, or other documentation, in relation to that property - - (a) required by clause 5.35 to be provided by the governance entity; or - (b) required by the settlement legislation; and - (c) in particular, referred to by schedule 3 of the draft settlement bill.
+- 5.35.7. the fee simple estate in Te Hanga as a scenic reserve, with the governance entity as the administering body, subject to the governance entity providing a registrable pedestrian right of way easement in gross in favour of the Minister of Conservation in relation to that site in the form in part 10.2 of the documents schedule; and - 5.36.
+Each cultural redress property is to be - - 5.36.1. as described in schedule 3 of the draft settlement bill; and - 5.36.2. vested on the terms provided by - - (a) sections 64 to 96 of the draft settlement bill; and - (b) part 2 of the property redress schedule; and - 5.36.3. subject to any encumbrances, or other documentation, in relation to that property - - (a) required by clause 5.35 to be provided by the governance entity; or - (b) required by the settlement legislation; and - (c) in particular, referred to by schedule 3 of the draft settlement bill.